Marcus Schrenker: Background

 At the beginning of January, the Indiana Department of Insurance filed a motion to revoke the license of Schrenker and Heritage and fine them, "citing a string of complaints from clients, some charging that he forged signatures and withdrew investment money causing large surrender penalties".
 On January 9, Schrenker was ordered by a Maryland court to pay a Maryland insurance company $533,564 for issues also related to commissions.
-Schrenker was also being investigated by the FBI at the time the events occurred.
+Schrenker was also being investigated by the Coast Guard Investigative Service at the time the events occurred.

 At least eight lawsuits had been filed against Schrenker in the ten years leading up to the events of January 2009, including slander, interfering with a business relationship, and failing to pay a contractor who worked on one of his homes.

 Plane crash and manhunt

 On January 10, 2009, Schrenker traveled to Harpersville, Alabama, in a pickup truck carrying a red Yamaha motorcycle with saddlebags containing money and supplies.
 He returned to Indiana after placing the motorcycle in a storage facility, telling the owner he would return and retrieve the motorcycle the following Monday.

 On January 11, 2009, Schrenker departed in his turboprop single-engine Piper Meridian (tail number N428DC) from an airfield in Anderson, Indiana, scheduled to fly to Destin, Florida.
 Near Birmingham, Alabama, he made a distress call, telling air traffic control that his windshield had imploded and he was "bleeding profusely."
 He then set the plane to autopilot and parachuted out.
 Military jets that had been dispatched to intercept Schrenker's plane discovered it in flight, with its door open and cockpit empty.
 They followed the plane until it crashed just north of Milton, Florida at about 9:20pm.
 The plane had flown 200 mi on autopilot and crashed 50 to 75 yards from a residential area.
 Upon inspecting the crash site, investigators discovered that there was no blood inside the plane and the windshield showed no sign of any problems.
 On board the aircraft they found a United States atlas and a national campground directory, both of which had the Florida and Alabama sections torn out.